Statement of West Coast Swing Identity – FAQ

 - Danced in Slot – Shared and Controlled.

-- The Follower travels forward on counts 1 and 2 of a pattern.
+- Follower travels forward on counts 1 and 2 of a pattern vs. rock steps.

 FAQ – Swing Content Within West Coast Swing Routines

-Q. How can you identify when swing content is lacking within a WCS Swing Routine?
+Q. How do you identify swing content in a WCS Swing Routine?

-Q. You mention the “Essence of Swing” what is the meaning of this phrase?
+Q. You mention the “Essence of Swing” what does this mean?